aspose-total/Aspose.Total-Products/total/en/python-net/conversion/md-to-oft/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to OFT?</h2>

+For a Python developer, who is trying to add a MD to OFT conversion feature within application, it is important to understand why this conversion is necessary.
+MD (Markdown) is a lightweight markup language with plain text formatting syntax.
+It is designed to be easy to read and write, and is often used to convert plain text into HTML for web-based publishing.
+On the other hand, OFT (Outlook Template) is a file format used by Microsoft Outlook to store email messages, contact details, calendar events, and other Outlook items.
+OFT files are used to create email templates that can be used to quickly compose emails with the same formatting and content.
+Therefore, it is important to convert MD to OFT in order to use the content in Microsoft Outlook.

-For a Python developer, who is trying to add a MD to OFT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.
+<h2>How Aspose.Total helps for MD to OFT Conversion?</h2>

+Aspose.Total for Python via .NET API can help to automate the conversion process.
+It is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that are part of Aspose.Total for Python via .NET package makes this conversion easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into OFT format.
+This process is simple and efficient and can be easily integrated into any Python application.

 {{% /blocks/products/pf/feature-page-summary %}}